software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-understanding-cairo-packages.md

 It is needed for the definition of `[crate_roots]`, which is a directory containing `lib.cairo`.

-The default `cairo_project.toml` file contains only the definition of the `hello_starknet` package which is contained in the `src` directory.

 It is good practice for the package name defined here to match the top-level directory name.

 As an example we can define: